bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/js_callbacks.rst

 There are mainly three **options for generating a JavaScript callback**:

 * Use the ``js_link`` Python convenience method.
 This method helps you link properties of different models together.
-Whith this method, Bokeh creates the necessary JavaScript code for you automatically.
+With this method, Bokeh creates the necessary JavaScript code for you automatically.
 See :ref:`ug_interaction_linked` for details.
 * Use the ``SetValue`` Python object to dynamically set the property of one